maybejeet/maybejeet/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on CampusConnect
+- 🔭 I’m currently working on my skills
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning DSA,JS and about myself
-- 👯 I’m looking to collaborate on CampusConnect
+- 👯 I’m looking to connect to new people
-- 🤔 I’m looking for help with JS and WebD
 - 💬 Ask me about Any Puzzle Problem , Mathematics
 - 😄 Pronouns: Ctrl+c Ctrl+v